DYNATUNE-XL LONGITUDINAL DYNAMICS

 Drive-line input data

-The user can enter the ICE/MGU RPM/TORQUE Map of the Power Unit with up to 21 data points allowing a precise reproduction of the engine data in steps of 500 RPM from 0 RPM up to 10.000 RPM - or in increments of 1000 RPM from 0 to 20.000 RPM - or in any other desired step size.
+Users can enter the Internal Combustion Engine (ICE) or Motor Generator Unit (MGU) RPM/Torque map of the power unit in the Drive-Line Module.
+This can be done with up to 21 data points, allowing for a precise reproduction of the engine data.
+The input can cover steps of 500 RPM from 0 RPM up to 10,000 RPM, increments of 1000 RPM from 0 to 20,000 RPM, or any other desired step size.

 |